hashicorp/consul/website/source/intro/index.html.markdown

   means users of Consul do not have to worry about building additional layers of abstraction to grow to multiple regions.

+Consul is designed to be friendly to both the DevOps community and application developers, making it perfect for modern, elastic infrastructures.

 ## Basic Architecture of Consul

 Consul is a distributed, highly available system.
 There is an